magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

 touch src/cljc/modern_cljs/shopping/validators.cljc
 ```

-> NOTE 1: you'll get a `java.lang.AssertionError` because there is no an
+> NOTE 1: you'll get a `java.lang.AssertionError` because there is no
 > `ns` form in the newly created file.
 Don't worry.
 As soon as you'll
 > save the edited file the error will disappear.